FelixDemetz/UNIBZ-JavaProgrammingProject/README.md

 # Blood for Freedom

-Tower defence "Blood for Freedom" by Felix and Lucas.
+Tower defence "Blood for Freedom" by Felix Demetz and Lucas Glück.

 This **README** contains the cmds how to run the current game source code with maven.